otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/module-01.md

 #### Task 19 - Sketch a rough request flow

 Pick one feature of your project idea, for example a student viewing their enrolled courses.
 Sketch a simple diagram or numbered list showing the steps from the moment a user clicks something to the moment they see a result, using the client, server, request, and response concepts from section 2.
 Add it to your design document alongside Task 18.

----

-## What Comes Next

-Module 02 starts building the backend.
-You will create an Express server, define routes and controllers, and test your first API endpoints.

-Everything in that module assumes you have the tools working and understand the concepts covered here.
-If you are unsure about anything, revisit it now, since it is much easier to clarify it before the code starts than after.